 Overall, silver engagement rings offer a good balance of affordability and beauty.
 If you are looking for a unique and affordable engagement ring, silver is a great option.
 Just be sure to consider the pros and cons before making a decision.

 Yellow Gold Engagement Rings

 While gold is a more expensive metal than silver or platinum, the price decreases with alloys that create 14K or 18K gold.
 14K gold is almost indistinguishable from 24K gold, providing the look on a budget.

 White Gold Engagement Rings

 The perfect engagement ring is just the beginning of your happily ever after story.
-If you need help along your journey to finding the perfect engagement ring, the Crystal Ballroom's preferred vendors can help you find the perfect ring for the perfect proposal, while the Crystal Ballroom can help you plan the perfect wedding.
+If you're looking for the perfect ring for the perfect proposal, the Crystal Ballroom can help.
+Our preferred vendors can help you find the perfect ring, while our designers can help you plan the perfect wedding.

 At The Crystal Ballroom in Casselberry, we believe that every wedding should be a fairy tale.
 We're the finest in the art of designing and creating magical weddings, and we'd be honored to help you create your own happily ever after.
 Contact The Crystal Ballroom to speak to a professional designer!